emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/py_reader_open_ai_tool_builder.rst

 ``PyReaderOpenAIToolkit`` is a class for building OpenAI tools to interact with the Python code reading functionality provided by the ``PyReader`` class.
 It is part of the Automata framework for AI-driven tool development.
-The class inherits from ``OpenAIAgentToolkitProvider``, providing methods that build tools in a format compatible with the OpenAI platform.
+The class inherits from ``OpenAIAgentToolkitBuilder``, providing methods that build tools in a format compatible with the OpenAI platform.